QuantEcon/lecture-python-programming.myst/lectures/python_essentials.md

 ```{index} single: Python; Slicing
 ```

-To access multiple elements of a list or a tuple or a string, you can use Python's slice notation.
+To access multiple elements of a sequence (a list, a tuple or a string), you can use Python's slice notation.

 For example,